How to Create Realistic Lightning, Fire, and Music-Reactive Lighting with Philips Hue, Nanoleaf, and LIFX

 • Adjustable duration range per mode

-Auto-restart (Thunderstorm and Firestorm)
+• Optional auto restart cycles (Thunderstorm and Firestorm)

-Wireless audio sync
+• Wireless audio sync delay options

 Hue

-• Requires a Hue Bridge to control lights.
+• Requires a Hue Bridge

 Nanoleaf